 These 10 crystals are the most popular ones in our store, but you can find many other stones with amazing properties when you visit us.

-Here is the list with the 10 most popular tumbled crystals at the Village Rock Shop:
+Here is the list of the 10 most popular tumbled crystals at the Village Rock Shop:

 Amethyst - this striking, purple crystal is best known for occurring in large, crystal-encrusted geodes in South America and South Africa.
 It was considered one of the most valuable gemstones until the 18th century when there were discovered large deposits in South America.
 The combination of its vibrant color, amazing properties and relatively low cost for large crystals and geodes lends to its popularity.
 Amethyst helps us connect to our spiritual self, it is very calming, so great to work with, in stressful times.